amarbarik/TestRepository/README.md

 TestRepository
 ==============

-Testing Merger and Rebase
+Testing Merge and Rebase with GitHub and IntelliJ Idea

-Test comment on TestBranch2